teekachu/ProjectPet/README.md

 	•	Fetch the config.json file to check for chat and call feature availability and work hours.

-	•	Show different alert and disable call button if outside of work ours.
+	•	Show different alert as well as disable call, chat buttons accordingly if outside of work ours.

 	•	Fetch the pets.json for pet information to display on the screen